-Abû Ayyûb al-Ansârî relates that Allah’s Messenger (peace be upon him) says: “Whoever fasts the month of Ramadan and then follows it with six days of fasting in the month of Shawwâl, it will be as if he had fasted the year through.”
-[Sahîh Muslim (1163)]
+Abu Ayyub al-Ansari relates that Allah’s Messenger ﷺ says: “Whoever fasts the month of Ramadan and then follows it with six days of fasting in the month of Shawwal, it will be as if they had fasted the year through” (Sahih Muslim 1163).

-The month of Shawwâl is singled out for the observance of extra fasts, since this month follows immediately after Ramadan.
-The six days of voluntary fasting are to the obligatory fast of Ramadan what the Sunnah prayers are to the obligatory prayers.
+The month of Shawwal is singled out for the observance of extra fasts since this month follows immediately after Ramadan.
+The six days of voluntary fasting in Shawwal compare to how the Sunnah prayers compare to the obligatory prayers.

-It is related from Thawbân that the Prophet (peace be upon him) said: “The fast of Ramadan is like observing ten months of fasting.
-Fasting six days of Shawwâl is like observing two months of fasting.
+It is related from Thawban that the Prophet ﷺ said: “The fast of Ramadan is like observing ten months of fasting.
+Fasting six days of Shawwal is like observing two months of fasting.
 This together is like fasting throughout the year.”
-[Sahîh Ibn Khuzaymah (2115) and Sunan al-Nasâ’î al-Kubrâ (2860) – and authenticated by al-Albânî]
+(Sahih Ibn Khuzaymah 2115).

-Scholars have explained that it is like observing a year of fasting because the reward of one’s good deeds are multiplied tenfold.
-Therefore fasting the month of Ramadan is like fasting for ten months and fasting six days in the month of Shawwâl is like fasting for two months.
+Scholars have explained that it is like observing a year of fasting because the reward of one’s good deeds is multiplied tenfold.
+Therefore fasting during the month of Ramadan is like fasting for ten months, and fasting for six days in the month of Shawwal is like fasting for two months.

-- On the Day of Judgment, our voluntary acts of worship will compensate for the shortcomings in how we carried out our duties.
-Most of us have deficiencies in our observance of our Ramadan fasts and we need something to cover up for those deficiencies.
+- On the Day of Judgment, our voluntary acts of worship will compensate for the shortcomings in carrying out our duties.
+Most of us have deficiencies in the observance of our Ramadan fasts, and we need something to cover up for those deficiencies.

+Fasting these days in Shawwâl is one way to express our thanks for Allah blessing us in our observance of the Ramadan fast.
 It is known that some of the Pious Predecessors would try to get up at night to pray the Tahajjud prayer.
-When Allah blessed them to wake up and do so, they would fast the next day in thanks to Allah for blessing them to observe that prayer.
+When Allah blessed them to wake up and do so, they would fast the next day in thanks to Allah for gifting them to observe that prayer.

-Once Wuhayb b. al-Ward was asked about the blessings of various acts of devotion and he replied: “Do not ask about the blessings that can be earned by performing these acts of worship.
+Once Wuhayb b. al-Ward was asked about the blessings of various acts of devotion, and he replied: “Do not ask about the blessings that can be earned by performing these acts of worship.
 Rather, ask how you can show your thanks to Allah if He blesses you to perform them, for he is the one who assists us in doing so.”